DSuveges/KindleReviews/README.md

 | 2009-08-31 | 3.991653 | 599   | 1.488506 | 0.060819 |
 | 2009-09-30 | 4.479936 | 623   | 1.010793 | 0.040497 |

 As the number of the reviews are really high, this deviation is quite surprising.
-We might can think there was a bad batch of readers and all the buyers were immediately complainig (This suggested by the extraordinary high review number as well).If we compare the histogram of this period with the histogram of the total rating of Kindle 2 we can see how the weakest rating is highly populated.
+We might think there was a bad batch of readers and all the buyers were immediately complaining.
+If we compare the histogram of this period with the histogram of the total rating of Kindle 2 we can see how the weakest rating is highly populated.
 ```Python
 f.subplots_adjust(hspace=0)
 setp([a.get_xticklabels() for a in f.axes[:-1]], visible=False)